-Vive Hand Tracking SDK detects hands in the camera frame and provide gesture, position and other results.
+Vive Hand Tracking SDK detects hands in the camera frame and provide gesture, position, rotation and other results.

 Hand classification results contain left/right detection and gesture detection.
 These classification are always available for all devices.